ufcg-lsd/arrebol/worker/deploy/README.md

 To verify whether the worker deployment was successful, one can submit below sample requests to the docker api.

-`Note: By default, the deployment opens port 5555 for the docker api.`
+`Note 1: By default, the deployment opens port 5555 for the docker api.`

+`Note 2: If you use a cloud provider you may need to add a firewall rule.`

 ---
 Request